StevenBlack/hosts/readme_template.md

 **Others**: Consult [this wikipedia article](https://en.wikipedia.org/wiki/Hosts_%28file%29#Location_in_the_file_system).

-## Goals of this amalgamated hosts file
+## Goals of this unified hosts file

 The goals of this repo are to: